 As you know the sapbex.xla!SAPBExReadWorkbook respectively BExAnalyzer.xla!runWorkbook command needed either an established connection from the addin or you created your own connection with the following code:

-The most important thing when you are working with VBA in Analysis Office, is the refresh of the DataSource(s).
+The most important thing when you are working with VBA in Analysis for Office, is the refresh of the DataSource(s).
 Otherwise nothing works.
 Once a connection to the Business Warehouse is established, each DataSource needs to be refreshed.

 If you have only one DataSource, that is the source code: